 From a purist perspective, the last thing anyone wants to do is route the signal (ultimately destined to the main speakers) through a subwoofer's cheap high-pass network, internal cabling, switching, connectors, etc.

+The OP's integrated amp has one set of pre (line) RCA outputs which is perfect to drive a powered subwoofer.
 Just let the main speakers rolloff naturally as they do this quite high already....and integrate a sub with one IC cable to add some presence to the bottom 2 octaves.
 It does not get any simpler than this.

-au24 and Analysis plus copper cables; both had better "bass slam" than my silver cables.
+I had a DK design MK I and found the bass "slam" lacking compared to some other amps.
+Was using silver speaker bi-amp wires.
+Took amp to local Hi-End shop and compared au24 and Analysis plus copper cables; both had better "bass slam" than my silver cables.
 Total ultimate bass about the same but "hit" with copper very different.
 AnalysisPlus power cord improved bass also.
 Ultimately sold amp and kept silver speaker cables for use with my 4watt Almarro amp which has bass I prefer over DK.
 Best Wishes, Mike.
 (PS, Do borrow some other power cords, IC, speaker cables before you buy expensive items to "correct" bass problem.

 Djtiti, The problem with using a loudspeaker with more bass extention in a room as small as yours is there is no way to control the bass.
 If you use a subwoofer you can control the level with a knob on the back.
 You can't do that with a full range loudspeaker unless it has built in subwoofers with eq and level control.
 Ideally you could get a sub with a eq built in for even more control.
 Jafox is right about using the pre out of the DK to the sub.
 I've done this before and it works just fine.
 I think a sub is the best way to go in that room.

-Matching the speaker’s output to a room can be as important as choosing the speaker itself.
+Djtiti, Matching the speakers output to a room can be as important as choosing the speaker itself.
 The interaction of room and speaker is crucial and often overlooked.
-Over time I’ve learned that a small-sized speaker in a small- to mid-sized room (like my own) can sound like a very large speaker in a very large room.
+Over time Ive learned that a small-sized speaker in a small- to mid-sized room (like my own) can sound like a very large speaker in a very large room.
 On the other hand, a large speaker in a small room often sounds like.. ahem...crap most of the time.
 That is the reason why I am an advocate of small speakers+subwoofer in a smallish listening environment.

 Placement of floorstanding speakers, either towers or bookshelf speakers on stands close to wall boundaries will often make the bass boomy, voices chesty and midrange colored.
 Imaging will suffer too.
 Although bass is stronger where the speaker is closer to the wall, more so towards the corner, the latter is the worst location for all other frequencies and this sort of situation has led to the popularity of subwoofers.
 They can be located where they produce best-sounding bass while smaller speakers can be located where they deliver the best sound and imaging for the bulk of the audible spectrum.
 Since subwoofers operate only at low frequencies of typically below 80Hz, they are very tolerant of where they are mounted as the wavelength radiates in all directions.